factorial-io/phabalicious/docs/available-tasks.md

 * `git` will prepend the file-names with a hash of the current revision.
 * `files` will tar all files in the `filesFolder` and save it into the `backupFolder`
 * `drush` will dump the databases and save it to the `backupFolder`
+* `restic` will backup the files into a restic repository instead.
+See [offsite backups](offsite-backups.md) for more infos.

 **Configuration:**